apkrelling/modisdatafetcher/README.md

 [![Linting](https://github.com/apkrelling/get_oceancolor/actions/workflows/lint.yml/badge.svg)](https://github.com/apkrelling/get_oceancolor/actions/workflows/lint.yml)

 ## Get Oceancolor
 This is a script to easily get chlorophyll-a data from MODIS.
+It downloads various time-steps of chlorophyll data and subsets them according to the user's time and area of interest.

-It downloads various time-steps of chlorophyll data and subsets them according to the user's area of interest.
+How it works: it gets the names of data files based on the search parameters, accesses the data files via OPeNDAP, subsets the data, and saves the subsetted data in the user's computer.

 ### USAGE

 make sure you have a github account - MAAAYBE